Take advantage of low fees and competitive exchange rates when sending money to New Zealand.

 You’ll want to consider costs, of course.
 But other factors can also affect your choice.

-Ways to send money to New Zealand from America
+Ways to send money to New Zealand from the US

 - Bank transfers.
-Most major banks offer wire transfers to New Zealand.
+Many major US banks will allow you to send money to New Zealand.

 Picking up cash at a money transfer branch